rgb-protocol/RGB-Documentation/annexes/commitments.md

 Merlization is the procedure of computing the root of a [Merkle Tree](glossary.md#merkle-tree) to be used as a commitment.
-It uses traits and data types from `merkle.rs` module of `commit_verify` crate and it commits to the tree parameters, such as number of elements, depth of the tree, as well as depth of each node.
+It uses traits and data types from `merkle.rs` module of `commit_verify` crate and it commits to the tree parameters, such as number of elements, depth of the tree and depth of each node.

 The main data type, related to the merklization, is `MerkleHash`: it is a tagged hash (using `urn:ubideco:merkle:node#2024-01-31` tag) representing node at any